 Consumer directed care (CDC) is the beginning of changes that put the consumer in the driving seat.
 CDC is a model of service delivery, where consumers are supported to set goals, determine the level of ongoing involvement that they wish to have, and make decisions relating to their own care.
 The change commenced with the Home Care Packages Programme and will over time relate to any setting where aged care and services are delivered.

 Consumer surveys show that people want to stay as independent as possible and reside in their home where they have connections to family and friends.
 As more baby boomers enter the industry, they will want more say in what services are delivered, by whom, when and where.
+The Consumer Experience Report 2018-19 summary data is available for Residential Aged Care.

 The idea of services only being delivered in a residential setting is long past, and people are more focused on how well they will live their lives, rather than considering how they might spend their remaining days.
 A wellness and reablement focus has emerged where optimising a person’s physical and mental health and wellbeing is linked to reablement which, where necessary, helps people to regain skills for daily living that have been lost due to deterioration in health or advancing frailty.